New Year’s (Sorption) Resolutions

 Here at Hiden Isochema we’re hoping to be more successful than that and are pinning our hopes on a potent mix of willpower, grit, determination and the fact that we haven’t made any in the first place.

 However, not wishing to miss the opportunity for a good pun, we thought we’d start the New Year with a few comments on the resolution of gas and vapor sorption instrumentation, which is the type of resolution that means the most to us, as sorption specialists.

 In the manometric case, such as our IMI series, the resolution is dependent on the volume of the system and the resolution of the pressure measurement.
 The combination of these two factors allows the calculation of a minimum detectable sorbed quantity.
-The IMI series combines high pressure measurement accuracy with a minimized internal dead volume for this reason, and can detect submicromole quantities of gas uptake (or release).
+The IMI series combines high-pressure measurement accuracy with a minimized internal dead volume for this reason and can detect submicromole quantities of gas uptake (or release).
 However, the calculated resolution, in this case, is defined directly as a molar quantity because this technique uses the real gas law, PV = nZRT, to measure sorption.
-Therefore, in order to compare the resolution with the gravimetric case, the molar quantity must be converted to a mass using the molecular weight of the species under consideration.
-In this case, the highest (equivalent) weight resolution is found for hydrogen, and the lowest for larger molecules.
+Therefore, in order to compare the resolution of the gravimetric case, the molar quantity must be converted to a mass using the molecular weight of the species under consideration.
+In this case, the highest (equivalent) weight resolution is found for hydrogen and the lowest for larger molecules.

 However, even when considering hydrogen, the manometric technique, despite its advantages, struggles to compete with gravimetry with regard to weight resolution.
 This is one of the main reasons why gravimetric sorption measurement is intrinsically more accurate than its manometric (volumetric or Sieverts’-type) counterpart.